How to Prevent Emails from Being Moved to Spam in Outlook?

 This misplacement can result from either the server flagging emails as spam or your filtering settings being too stringent.

 One solution is to disable the junk email filter entirely, allowing all emails into your inbox.
-However, proceed with caution as this will also permit more spam and potentially hazardous emails to enter.
+However, proceed with caution as this will also permit more spam and potentially malicious emails to enter.
 It’s usually better to fine-tune filter settings to strike a balance between convenience and security.

 1. Mark Spam Mail in the Junk Folder as ‘Not Junk/Spam’

-To quickly stop Outlook from sending legitimate emails to the junk folder, you can mark them as ‘Not Junk.’
+To stop Outlook from sending legitimate emails to the junk folder, you can mark them as ‘Not Junk.’
 This action adds the sender’s address to the trusted sender list.

 Note: Be mindful when marking emails as ‘Not Junk.’
 It’s important to confirm the sender’s trustworthiness to prevent whitelisting potentially dangerous senders.